 The Performing Arts Center (PAC) is located on Cal Poly’s beautiful campus.
 Opening in September 1996, this state-of-the-art performance facility has two main venues: the 498-seat Alex & Faye Spanos Theatre and the Christopher Cohan Center, which includes Sidney Harman Hall with 1,289 seats, Phillips Hall with 180 seats, and the multipurpose Pavilion that can hold up to 400 people.
 This magnificent performing arts center is the result of a partnership between Cal Poly, the City of San Luis Obispo and the Foundation for the Performing Arts Center.

-The San Luis Obispo Little Theatre presents live theatre on 45 weekends a year in their intimate 100 seat playhouse in the heart of downtown San Luis Obispo.
-Featuring professional actors and directors in a year-round season of delightful musicals, comedies and powerful dramas, SLO Little Theatre is your dramatic destination on the Central Coast.
+The San Luis Obispo Repertory Theatre presents live theater on 45 weekends a year in their intimate 100 seat playhouse in the heart of downtown San Luis Obispo.
+Featuring professional actors and directors in a year-round season of delightful musicals, comedies and powerful dramas, SLO REP is your dramatic destination on the Central Coast.